CiscoTestAutomation/pyats-image-builder/README.md

 - pyATS Docker Build does not support any user interaction once building starts, so [passwordless ssh authentication](https://www.debian.org/devel/passwordlessssh) must be set up in advance in order to download files with scp.
-- Specifying the user in the URI is optional.
 - Requires an absolute path to be parsed correctly.
 - Supports recursively copying entire directories.
+- Specifying the user in the URI is optional.
-- In the case that the ssh connection requires a port other than 22, the port can be specified in the URI: `scp://user@remotehost:23/path/to/file`.
+- Port can be specified in the URI: `scp://user@remotehost:23/path/to/file`.

 ### ftp